 Not only does this alert passing vessels and people to your presence, but it can also be used to draw attention to yourself during an emergency scenario.
 During tests and in the field, the sound of a DiveAlert has been known to travel well over a mile (1.6 km).

-Another popular option for Melbourne divers is a Nautilus Lifeline VHF Radio and GPS Safety Device for Divers, which enables you to have a radio conversation with your dive boat or other boats in the area.
+Another popular option for Melbourne divers is a Nautilus Lifeline Marine Rescue GPS, which enables you to send an AIS and DSC marine radio distress signal to your dive boat, plus ships, shore stations and other boats in the area.

 Continue to signal the crew until you are sure they have seen you.
 But remember that the boat crew may have other divers to pick up before they can come to you, so stay calm, keep your mask and snorkel in place, and try to maintain eye contact with the boat.
 If you are with your buddy, stay together.